What Security Course Do I Need?

 - Branch out into aviation or maritime security

 - Gain a higher qualification and some further skill sets

 - Dip your toes into the world of government sector roles

-To become a licensed Security Officer, you need to start with CPP2128 Certificate II in Security Operations.
-This is the new licensing standard and this is a must do course!
-It sets the foundations for every further pathway in the industry.
+To become a licensed Security Officer in all states and territories, you need to start with the CPP21218 Certificate II in Security Operations.
+This is the licensing standard and this is a must do course!
+It sets the foundations for all further pathways in the industry.

-Already licensed and want to learn more?
+Already licensed as a Security Officer and now want to learn more?
 The CPP31318 Certificate III in Security Operations and associated skill sets are for licensed individuals who wish to add specific functions to their licence.